68th SESSION OF THE GENERAL ASSEMBLY

 Update on Security Council Reform: Creation of PGA’s Advisory Group and joint plenary meeting held on 7 and 8 November 2013

-The Center for UN Reform latest publication on Security Council Reform: Governing and Managing Change at the United Nations: Reform of the Security Council from 1945 to September 2013
+CURE's latest publication on Security Council Reform: Governing and Managing Change at the United Nations: Reform of the Security Council from 1945 to September 2013

 67th SESSION OF THE GENERAL ASSEMBLY